MaksimGSRB/Savorapoll/HowTo.md

 ## *Section 1: Introduction*

 This document is an overview to the Savorapoll project, the list of the sections does not reflect the exact order of tasks done to create Savora.
 It is however roughly in the order that everything was created.
-This guide is intended for myself in the future so I can go back and see exactly what I have done and how because honestly I would forget.
+This guide is intended to help understand the creation of Savora and assist in potential errors that you may come across in the future

 For everyone else: I hope this guide is clear enough so that people with moderate or possibly even a basic understanding of WebDev Languages (HTML, CSS, JavaScript) and Linux CLI can follow it.